 You can configure the maximum age for one or more cached resources on CDN nodes.
 If the maximum age has reached and a visitor requests a resource from a CDN node, CDN requests the most recent resource from the origin server and caches that content on the CDN node.
-Resources can be specified by file, directory path, file name suffix, and full path.
+You can cache all files or cache desired content by directory, file type, and full path.

 Cache policies on CDN nodes comply with HTTP.
 You can control cache aging by configuring the Cache-Control: max-age field in an HTTP response header.
 By leveraging cache rules, you can optimize cache periods for different services.
-Appropriate cache policies can increase the hit ratio and reduce the retrieval rate, which saves bandwidth.
+Appropriate cache policies can increase the hit ratio and reduce the retrieval rate, which reduces bandwidth utilization.

 After receiving an access request, a CDN node will check whether the requested content has expired in the cache.
 If the requested content is valid in the cache, it will be returned directly from that CDN node to the user, speeding up site response.
 If the requested content in the cache has expired, the CDN node will send a request to retrieve new content from an origin server so it can update its local cache and serve new content to the user.